rjwalls/CS4401-notes/2099-01-04-outside_of_gdb.md

 ---

 Stack addresses are going to be different in different execution environments.
-You might find that your exploit string works in GDB, but segfaults outside of GDB.
+You might find that your exploit string works in GDB but segfaults outside of GDB.
 Or maybe you got it working on your local machine but not on the server?
-This is because the stack addresses are different (sometimes just a little bit different) when you run in different environments.
+This situation often arises because the stack addresses for the same program will vary for different environments.

-To understand why, remember that I said that environment variables are loaded onto the stack when you launch a process.
-If different environments have different values for those variables then the amount of stack space used to store the environment variables will be different.
-Consequently, the stack addresses further down in the stack will also differ.
+There are several reasons why the stack address may differ.
+For example, environment variables are loaded onto the stack when you launch a process.
+If different environments have different values for those variables, then the amount of stack space used to store the environment variables will differ.
+Consequently, objects further down in the stack will also differ in their addresses.

-But many other factors can influence the state of the stack.
-Consider the following test code:
+Other factors can influence the state of the stack.
+Consider the following test
+code:

 ```c
 #include <stdlib.h>